 Crisis and Immigrants: Does Unemployment Benefit Affect Green Card and US Citizenship

 When the coronavirus hit US residents, Daphne and Alex found themselves among millions of suddenly unemployed.
-Before that, Daphne was preparing for a new job at a local theater in Colorado, and her husband Alex worked as a freelance designer on the schedule and worked as a barista, says NPR.
-The bad news was compounded by concern: is it safe to apply for unemployment benefits if one of the spouses is an immigrant?
+Before that, Daphne was preparing for a new job at a local theater in Colorado, and her husband Alex worked as a freelance designer on the schedule and worked as a barista, says NPR...
+The bad news was compounded by anxiety: Is it safe to apply for unemployment benefits if one of the spouses is an immigrant?

 Alex is American, but Daphne is from Germany.
-The publication uses names without surnames, as the couple waits until the US government decides whether to provide Daphne with a green card.
-This piece of paper will turn her from a temporary visitor - a foreign student - into a permanent resident of the United States, giving her the right to work and live with her husband in the United States.
+The publication uses first names without last names, as the couple is waiting for the US government to decide whether to provide Daphne with a green card.
+This piece of paper will transform her from a temporary visitor - a foreign student - to a permanent resident of the United States, giving her the right to work and live with her husband in the United States.

 This couple was among the half-dozen of those whose stories NPR compiled: stories of legal immigrant workers, people who earn a living and pay taxes in the United States, but still fear that unemployment benefits could jeopardize their immigration affairs.
 Some were waiting for their first green cards; others extended their residence permits or were about to become citizens.

 “I see that many clients who are eligible for unemployment benefits are simply too afraid to ask for it,” said New York immigration lawyer Cui Yi.
 Could [unemployment] somehow become a red flag for immigration services?
 Since the beginning of COVID, this issue has arisen repeatedly. "

 These concerns are based on the new policy of the Trump administration, which is often called the “social burden” rule: it may be difficult (or impossible) for an immigrant to obtain permanent resident status if it seems that he may need state assistance.